srinivasrk/epanet-rtx-link/README.md

 # RTX-LINK
-the tier-2 cloud historian replication service for applications build with epanet-rtx. this tool runs as a Node application, and can be packaged in Electron. requires a cloud service component, included here as a docker file and config scripts as an example.
+the tier-2 cloud historian replication service for applications build with epanet-rtx. this tool runs as a Node application, and can be packaged in Electron. requires an InfluxDB server installation to store the data.

 # Docker Installation
 The following instructions assume you are installing this application as a Docker image, either on a Linux server or on an embedded system like Raspberry Pi.